(UPDATED, 10:44 a.m. July 25, with a correction: Trustees discussed plans to float a levy, not a bond, in November.)

 The new plan also includes a $50 pay-to-play fee for middle school athletics, with the third sport waived.
 Middle school student activity cards will remain at $35, while high school activity cards will increase to $50.

-The new pay-to-play schedule, according to district officials, is a result of the district’s failed levy renewal in May.
-The levy, which had been on the books for over 30 years, funded student transportation, athletics, extracurriculars, staff salaries, curriculum and more.
+The new pay-to-play schedule is a result of the district’s failed levy renewal in May, district officials say.
+The levy, which had been on the books for more than 30 years, funded student transportation, athletics, extracurriculars, staff salaries, curriculum and more.

-Scrambling to fill the budget gaps, district leaders have decided to close one elementary school, reconfigure the district’s middle schools and significantly reduce staff.
+Scrambling to fill the budget gaps, district leaders have decided to close one elementary school, reconfigure middle schools and significantly reduce staff.

 District athletics has also seen major reductions, with some coaches crowdsourcing to secure outside funding from the community.